 Shareholders’ Special Resolution - Amendment to Articles of Association

-Alternatively, the written resolution procedure can be used, and the resolution will be passed if approved by shareholders representing 75% of the total voting rights of the shareholders entitled to vote on the written resolution on the day it is circulated.
+A special resolution may be passed in a general meeting or, for private companies, using the written resolution procedure.
+This special resolution assumes that it will be passed as a written resolution.
+This is the most common route used by private companies and particularly considering the COVID-19 pandemic and the difficulty of holding general meetings.
+The resolution will be passed if approved by shareholders representing 75% of the total voting rights of the shareholders entitled to vote on the written resolution on the day it is circulated.

+This template is in open format.
 Once you have purchased access to the Corporate Document Folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.